Access Frequently Asked Questions (FAQs)

 - How much money is left on my EBT card?
 How can I change my PIN?

-You can check the available benefits as well as change your PIN on your EBT card by visiting the EBT Customer website or by calling the Toll Free Customer Service number that is on the back of your card: 1-877-328-9677 (TTY:1-800-735-2929) or visit one of our Family Resource Centers.
-Additionally you can call Access at (866) 262-9881 where a live agents are available to provide you with your balance Monday - Friday 7:00am to 5:00pm.
+You can check the available benefits as well as change your PIN on your EBT card by visiting the EBT Customer website or by calling the Toll Free Customer Service number that is on the back of your card: 1-877-328-9677 (TTY:1-800-735-2929) (Available 24/7) or visit one of our Family Resource Centers.

 - What do I do if my EBT card is not working?